influxdata/influxdb-client-java/README.md

 ## Documentation

-The Java, Reactive, Kotlin and Scala clients are implemented for the InfluxDB 2.0:
+The Java, Reactive, OSGi, Kotlin and Scala clients are implemented for the InfluxDB 2.0:

 | Client | Description | Documentation | Compatibility |
 | --- | --- | --- |                                      --- |